McFarlane v Director of Public Prosecutions: First Prohibition

 The fingerprint evidence that had been found at the scene of the abduction, at the Derrada wood, had been lost by Gardaí.
 The applicant avoided prosecution, and the High Court ordered a prohibition of trial.
 Prohibition of trial may be granted if there is a possibility of an unfair trial.
 The right to fair trial is guaranteed under Article 38.1 of the Irish Constitution.

 The court agreed that there was in fact a risk of unfair trial due to the misplacing of the evidence against the applicant, McFarlane.
 The prosecution appealed the High Court's decision.
 The Supreme Court ruled in favour of the prosecution's appeal, resulting in McFarlane's cross-appeal being refused.
 The court found that although the evidence had been lost, there was still photographic evidence of the prints, and all the forensic examination of the fingerprints had been completed before the items were lost.
 The Supreme Court had thus concluded there was no risk of an unfair trial.
 Article 38.1 of the Constitution has not been breached.

 A prohibiting order prevents a public body or court from acting beyond its powers in the future.
 There was a delay before his arrest.
-However, the judges found that it was not sufficient enough an issue to grant a prohibition.
+However, the judges found that it was insufficient an issue to grant a prohibition.
 They found that it was in fact legitimate for the Irish police to have waited for the prison in the North to release him before he could be arrested in the Republic.